CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: CFLOBDDs

-In $H_4$, the proto-CFLOBDD headed by the level-$1$ grouping is identical to the proto-CFLOBDD at level $1$ in $H_2$ (cf.\ \figref{walsh1}a and \figref{walsh4_0_3_path}).
+\figref{walsh4_0_3_path} shows the CFLOBDD representation of Hadamard matrix $H_4$ with the variable ordering $\langle x_0, y_0, x_1,y_1 \rangle$.
+In $H_4$, the level-$1$ proto-CFLOBDD is identical to the level-$1$ proto-CFLOBDD in $H_2$ (cf.\ \figref{walsh1}a and \figref{walsh4_0_3_path}).
 Moreover, in $H_4$ the A-connection call and both B-connection calls are to the level-$1$ $H_2$ lookalike.
-In essence, each matched path through \figref{walsh4_0_3_path} makes (i) an A-connection ``call'' on $H_2$ to interpret $\langle x_0, y_0 \rangle$ (the first occurrence of $H_2$ in ``$H_2 \tensor H_2$''), followed by (ii) a B-connection ``call'' on $H_2$ to interpret $\langle x_1, y_1 \rangle$ (the second occurrence of $H_2$ in ``$H_2 \tensor H_2$'').

-\begin{example} Consider how \figref{walsh4_0_3_path} encodes $H_4[0,3] = 1$.
+Consider how \figref{walsh4_0_3_path} encodes $H_4[0,3] = 1$.
 The value is obtained by evaluating the assignment $[{x_0} \mapsto F, {y_0} \mapsto T, {x_1} \mapsto F, {y_1} \mapsto T]$, following the matched path highlighted in bold.
 The path starts from the level-$2$ grouping's entry vertex.
 It goes to the level-$1$ grouping's entry vertex, where $[{x_0} \mapsto F, {y_0} \mapsto T]$ is interpreted as for $H_2$---i.e., the first occurrence of $H_2$ in ``$H_2 \tensor H_2$''---in this case, returning to the leftmost middle vertex of the level-$2$ grouping.
-That vertex corresponds to all three of the $1$ entries in matrix $H_2$.
-At this point, the path follows the edge with short dashes back to the level-$1$ grouping's entry vertex, where $[{x_1} \mapsto F, {y_1} \mapsto T]$ is interpreted as for $H_2$---the second occurrence of $H_2$ in ``$H_2 \tensor H_2$.''
-The path then follows the matching return edge (short dashes) to the leftmost exit vertex of the level-$2$ grouping, and reaches the terminal value $1$. \end{example}
+At this point, the path follows the red dashed edge back to the level-$1$ grouping's entry vertex, where $[{x_1} \mapsto F, {y_1} \mapsto T]$ is interpreted as for $H_2$---the second occurrence of $H_2$ in ``$H_2 \tensor H_2$.''
+The path then follows the matching red dashed return edge to the leftmost exit vertex of the level-$2$ grouping, and reaches terminal value $1$.

 To create $H_4$ using $H_2$, we introduced a level-$2$ grouping that makes one A-connection and two B-connection ``calls'' to the level-$1$ $H_2$ lookalike, and thus each matched path makes two sequential invocations of $H_2$.
-In other words, the A-connection call followed by a B-connection call produces the same effect as the \emph{stacking of plies} in decision trees and BDDs.
-However, rather than \emph{tripling} the size of the data structure, the ability of CFLOBDDs to reuse parts of a data structure via a ``call'' means that there is only a \emph{constant-size increase} in going from from $H_2$ to $H_4$: one grouping with five vertices and nine edges (one A-connection, two B-connections, and six return edges).
+This pattern produces the same effect as the \emph{stacking of plies} in decision trees and BDDs.
+However, rather than \emph{tripling} the size of the data structure (as with BDDs---see \figref{walsh2_bdd_tensor_product}), the ability of CFLOBDDs to reuse parts of a data structure via a ``call'' means that there is only a \emph{constant-size increase} in going from from $H_2$ to $H_4$: one grouping with five vertices and nine edges (one A-connection, two B-connections, and six return edges).